Chilly Willy (wrestler): Military career

 Jones enlisted in the United States Army shortly after the World Trade Center attacks, and was sent to Iraq in April 2003.
 Assigned to a special forces unit while serving as an infantryman in Iraq, he was wounded by mortar fire while on a mission and received the Purple Heart and Bronze Star.

 Current wrestling involvement

-Jones is currently helping out in the Philippine Wrestling Revolution (PWR).
+Jones is currently helping out in the Philippine Wrestling Revolution (PWR) and Art of War Wrestling.
 He offers training and input behind the scenes.